Alloy Artifacts

 By 1964 Crescent Niagara had acquired the tool operations of Crescent, Billings & Spencer, Barcalo, and Bridgeport Hardware.
 Each of these individual companies had substantial design and manufacturing capabilities, and Crescent Niagara seems to have experimented with combining some of the tool designs from the various operations.

 Barcalo's new design was definitely in production by 1958, based on notices in the January and December, 1958 issues of Popular Science.
-Barcalo referred to the new design as their "Taper Design Wrenches" and a photograph can be seen on page 164 [External Link] of the December, 1958 issue of Popular Science.
+A photograph of the "Taper Design Wrenches" can be seen on page 164 [External Link] of the December, 1958 issue of Popular Science.

 In this section we'll look at examples of this late Barcalo production.